adampatterson/Tentacle/README.md

 **Tentacle is an OpenSource Content Management System.**

-It’s goal is to help web professionals and small businesses create fast and flexible websites with the user in mind.
+Its goal is to help web professionals and small businesses create fast and flexible websites with the user in mind.

 http://tentaclecms.com/blog/